xkellzx/SpotifySongRecs/README.md

 - Keep getting more recommendations based on other songs you like!

 Uses the following metrics: danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo

-Includes the use of autoencoders and Mahalanobis distance Paired with a Tkinter GUI
+Includes the use of neural networks, autoencoders, and Mahalanobis distance

+Paired with a Tkinter GUI

 Dataset used: https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset